top of page

 12. Use the hot glue around the edge of the backing fabric to stick the back of the board.

-See how to make the mannequin pincushion here
+See how to make the matching mannequin pincushion here

-Fabric commissioned from The Craft Cotton Comapny for these projects
+Fabric commissioned from The Craft Cotton Company for these projects

 bottom of page